aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-table/manage-rows-and-columns/_index.md

 ## **Get Table Style Properties**

 Aspose.Slides allows you to retrieve the style properties for a table so that you can use those details for another table or somewhere else.
-This C# code shows you how to get the style properties from a table preset style: xxx
+This C# code shows you how to get the style properties from a table preset style:

 ```c#
 using (Presentation pres = new Presentation())